labermt/CST136SRS00/README.md

 - # of pre-disclosed doors (default 1)
 - Door the car is behind
 - Vector to store the ordered contents of their doors
-- probability if stay ?
-- probability if switch ?

 Class member fuctions:
 - setter for # of doors